Near Salters in Williamsburg County, South Carolina — The American South (South Atlantic)

 2. Francis Marion.
 Francis Marion (c.
 1732 – February 26, 1795) was a military officer who served in the American Revolutionary War.
 (Submitted on February 9, 2011, by Brian Scott of Anderson, South Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 18, 2010, by David Bullard of Seneca, South Carolina.
-This page has been viewed 1,029 times since then and 4 times this year.
+It was originally submitted on July 18, 2010, by David Bullard of Seneca, South Carolina.
+This page has been viewed 1,177 times since then and 77 times this year.
 Photos: 1, 2, 3, 4. submitted on July 18, 2010, by David Bullard of Seneca, South Carolina. • Syd Whittle was the editor who published this page.